Geometry-Controlled Freezing and Revival of Bell Nonlocality through Environmental Memory: A. Maximal CHSH Violation for the Single-Excitation Two-Qubit State

 Our results bridge perfect few-mode revivals and the damped continuum limit, delivering \emph{actionable} closed-form design rules for geometry-engineered memory.
 Extensions to multi-qubit networks, non-Lorentzian baths, and threshold-level Bell metrology are immediate.
 More broadly, the work points to a class of fully passive quantum devices in which entanglement generation, storage, and sensing are defined at lithography, opening opportunities at the confluence of quantum optics, open-system control, and precision measurement.

-\section{A. Maximal CHSH Violation for the Single‑Excitation Two‑Qubit State}
+\section{A. Maximal CHSH Violation for the Single-Excitation Two-Qubit State}

 In this appendix, we collect in one place every formula needed to evaluate--both analytically and numerically--the Clauser-Horne-Shimony-Holt (CHSH) parameter for the two two-level systems (TLSs) considered in the main text.
-The exposition is fully self‑contained; readers needing background may consult the classic paper by Horodecki \cite{horodecki_violating_1995}.
+The exposition is fully self-contained; readers needing background may consult the classic paper by Horodecki \cite{horodecki1995}.